B1uskyy/IT2810-DungeonsAndDevelopers/README.md

 - **Login.cy**: Tests login, searching, and user interaction with data
 - **Filtering.cy**: tests login and filtering.

-To run the E2E tests you need to be in the frontend folder and run:
+To run the E2E tests you need to be in the frontend folder, with the frontend and backend running, and run:

 ```bash
   npx cypress open